How to get access to the Twitter API

 Once you have access and have created a Project and App, you will be able to find or generate the following credentials within your developer App:

 API Key and Secret: Essentially the username and password for your App.
-You will use these to authenticate requests that require OAuth 1.0a User Context, or to generate other tokens such as user Access Tokens or an app-only Bearer Token.
+You will use these to authenticate requests that require OAuth 1.0a User Context, or to generate other tokens such as user Access Tokens or App Access Token.

-A set of user Access Tokens: In general, Access Tokens represent the user that you are making the request on behalf of.
+Access Token and Secret: In general, Access Tokens represent the user that you are making the request on behalf of.
 The ones that you can generate via the developer portal represent the user that owns the App.
 You will use these to authenticate requests that require OAuth 1.0a User Context.
 If you would like to make requests on behalf of another user, you will need to use the 3-legged OAuth flow for them to authorize you.

 Since these keys and tokens do not expire unless regenerated, we suggest that you save them in a secure location, such as a password manager, once you've received your credentials.